kentucky bourbon butter cake

 Finally, bundt pan size matters.
 This Kentucky bourbon butter cake recipe makes about 10-cups of batter, perfect for a 10-cup capacity bundt pan.
 Baking the cake in a bundt pan with a smaller OR larger capacity will make it more likely for the cake to get stuck in its pan.

-Can I make the Kentucky bourbon butter cake and glaze it later once it’s cooled?
+Can I make the cake and glaze it later once it’s cooled?

 Can you freeze Kentucky bourbon butter cake?